Konamiman/Nextor/docker/README.md

 docker/test.sh my-other-tag    # or any explicit tag
 ```

-`test.sh` runs inside the container as a login shell and checks: every tool runs (incl. a real N80→LK80 link and an `sdcc -mz80` compile), all six base variants are present, the baked `NEXTOR_VERSION` matches the built kernel and `manifest.json`, and both project templates (`driver`, `tool`) build end-to-end when copied verbatim.
+`test.sh` runs inside the container as a login shell and checks: every tool runs (incl. a real N80→LK80 link and an `sdcc -mz80` compile), all twelve base variants are present, the baked `NEXTOR_VERSION` matches the built kernel and `manifest.json`, and both project templates (`driver`, `tool`) build end-to-end when copied verbatim.
 It exits non-zero on any failure, so it doubles as a CI gate - and indeed the **`Image CI`** workflow (`.github/workflows/image-ci.yaml`) runs exactly this (`build.sh` → `test.sh`, no push) on every pull request that touches an image input, so the build and the 14 checks are verified before merge.

 **2. Move it to another machine** without a registry, via a tarball: